Disabled Veterans' Scholarships Fund

 1 in 5 veterans are discharged due to disabilities.
 Disability amongst veterans is unsurprisingly higher than amongst the non-veteran population.
 It is estimated that 24% of veterans will suffer an illness or disability that limits their physical activity, compared to just 13% of the non-veteran population.
 Unlike colleagues who make plans for retirement, their unexpected discharge from service life leaves them unprepared for a new life outside of the military.

 The Disabled Veterans’ Scholarship Fund is the first of its kind in the UK will ensure that, if disability means veterans can no longer serve, they are empowered to rewrite their own futures.
 The fund will provide veterans with the opportunity to study at undergraduate level for free, with specialist support for disabilities, allowing them to develop their skills, knowledge and experience.

-To raise £2.5m to support the equivalent of 100 undergraduate full fee waiver scholarships.
+To reach our overall target of £2.5m to support 100 undergraduate full fee-waiver scholarships.

 Activities» We will provide financial support and a wraparound disability and careers support service to disabled veterans to access education.

 Success will be demonstrated through delivering 100 undergraduate scholarships to disabled veterans.

 The long term change will be to provide disabled veterans with the opportunity to start the next chapter of their lives after leaving military service.

 potential.
 Having thrived inside an environment that fosters excellence, we must extend those same opportunities once these individuals

 are removed from the Services, empowering them to become valuable contributors to UK PLC; filling critical skills gaps across our country.